Rickettsial disease

-Rickettsial diseases are a group of infectious diseases caused by various species of bacteria belonging to the genus Rickettsia.
+Rickettsial diseases are a group of infectious diseases caused by various species of bacteria belonging to the order Rickettsia, including from various genera (such as Anaplasma, Rickettsia, Ehrlichia, and others).
 These bacteria are typically transmitted to humans through the bites of infected arthropods, such as ticks, fleas, and lice.
 Rickettsial diseases are characterized by a range of symptoms, which can vary depending on the specific type of rickettsial infection but often include fever, headache, rash, and muscle aches.

 Some well-known rickettsial diseases include: